Butterflies Fly High in New Griffin Glasshouse

-There has been a real sense of excitement around Cumberland House Natural History Museum in Portsmouth as visitors flock to experience flying gems in the new Butterfly House.
+There has been a real sense of excitement around Cumberland House Natural History Museum in Portsmouth.
+Visitors now flock to experience flying gems in the new Butterfly House.

-The tropical butterflies, which include Swallowtails, Morphos, Caligos and Longwings, arrive as pupae and are hatched in the puparium within the glasshouse.
-The planting in the Butterfly House is designed specifically for the temperature and humidity levels needed by the butterflies and features varieties that are attractive to them.
-These include phalaenopsis orchids, jasmine, banana plants, lemon trees, lantana and swiss cheese plants.
+They arrive as pupae and hatch in the puparium within the glasshouse.
+We designed the planting in the Butterfly House specifically for the temperature and humidity levels the butterflies need.
+It features varieties that are attractive to them, including:

-“There is also a small water feature to provide moisture and maintain humidity,” added Chris.
+“There is also a small water feature to provide moisture and maintain humidity,” adds Chris.

 Portsmouth City Council funded the entire capital cost of the new Butterfly House.
-Grants from Tesco, Waitrose and Fyffes, as well as, fundraising activities all helped to contribute to the costs of the internal features.
+Grants from Tesco, Waitrose and Fyffes together with fundraising activities helped to contribute to the costs of the internal features.

 “The council and the residents of and visitors to Portsmouth are all delighted with the new Butterfly House.
 The old house had always been popular but everyone is singing the praises of the new facility as ‘ten times better’ – to quote an eight-year-old regular!” enthuses Chris.